What’s with all the “Updates to Our Privacy Policies” ? Should consumers be worried ?

 Why is data so valuable?

 On the surface, pharmaceutical companies are using your data to “gather insights and discover novel drug targets driving disease progression and develop therapies.”
 In reality, it allows large companies to analyze and mine the data; and react quickly to consumer needs based on your information.
-The pharmaceutical company is able to capitalize on your health data by being the early entrants to the marketplace and profiting on consumer needs.
+The pharmaceutical Companies is able to capitalize on your health data by being the early entrants to the marketplace and profiting on consumer needs.

 As witnessed with Amgen and GSK, companies are paying hundreds of millions of dollars to have a peek into your health data with all the profit going into their pockets.